 Temple of Hathor Cealing Plan

-The ceiling of the Large Hypostile Hall / Pronaos (1) of Dendera constitutes an almost exhaustive inventory of Egyptian astronomical knowledge as it has just been briefly described.
+The ceiling of the Large Hypostile Hall / Pronaos (Plan No. 1) of Dendera constitutes an almost exhaustive inventory of Egyptian astronomical knowledge as it has just been briefly described.
 The central part is decorated with vultures and cobras; the three bays on either side are covered with astronomical scenes.

 |